RTEMS/rtems-docs/user/ecosys/index.rst

 documented.

-The ecosystem is based around the source code used in the various parts, compontents and items of the RTEMS development environment.
+The ecosystem is based around the source code used in the various parts, components and items of the RTEMS development environment.
 A user can create an archive of the complete build process including all the source code for long term storage.
 This is important for projects with a long life cycle.